-In 2020, we are focusing intently on achieving important value-creating milestones while remaining true to our virtual, cost-efficient drug development model.
-We also are remaining aggressive but disciplined in seeking additional in-licensing opportunities and out-licensing partnership deals for both our new RNL portfolio and our clinical stage DocePLUSTM and DoxoPLUS, assets.
+Also in 2021, we continue to evaluate additional in-licensing opportunities and out-licensing partnership deals for both our new RNL portfolio and our clinical stage DocePLUSTM and DoxoPLUS assets.

-We look forward in the forthcoming year to increasing the scope and breadth of our communications to better keep you apprised of our ongoing progress.
+We look forward in the forthcoming year to keeping you apprised of our ongoing progress.
 As always, please allow me to express my sincere gratitude to our operations and governance team, our strategic partners and, of course, to you, our stockholders.